bigbluebutton/bigbluebutton-html-plugin-sdk/README.md

 a BigBlueButton server.
 For that you copy `dist/SampleActionButtonDropdownPlugin.js` and `dist/manifest.json` to the folder `/var/www/bigbluebutton-default/assets/plugins/sampleActionButtonDropdownPlugin`.
 In this case, the your manifest URL will be `https://<your-host>/plugins/sampleActionButtonDropdownPlugin/manifest.json`.

-### Manifest Json
+### Manifest JSON

-Here is as complete `manifet.json` example with all possible configurations:
+Here is a complete `manifest.json` example with all possible configurations:

 ```json
 {